scuzzydude/asimov/asimov.md

 I'd already crossed the threshold of making **scoot** holders have the badge of responsibility, not ownership.
 This was more of a technical decision, because I need to keep the **responsibility domain** clean of monetary influence, so that the **responsibility domain** could act as equalizer between different cultural biases and provide a common metric in the **asimov**.

-Then the realization came, it is the responsibly that we should value.
+Then the realization came, it is the responsibly itself that we should value.
 The people who are responsible for keeping genius alive are a reflection of the value of that genius to humanity at large.
 The more people who are willing to be responsible for something, the higher the appreciation of the object or legacy.

 I had this eureka moment on April 29^th^, 2021, on my after-dinner walk.
 It was the eve of my firstborn's birthday, which is likely why the basketball birthday gift crossed my mind.
 I'd worked all this through in my head and felt like I had something of substance that I could turn into a workable system.

 As I neared the end of my walk, a cynical thought hit me.
 In November on my birthday when I'd gotten the basketball, James Harden was making a stink about wanting to leave the Rockets.
-It was such a gut-punch, because in the middle of the pandemic, the Rockets jad kept me optimistic.
+It was such a gut-punch, because in the middle of the pandemic, the Rockets had kept me optimistic.
 What followed was the season from hell.
 They did trade The Beard, and in return got a gimpy star player they traded only two months later.
-There was still hope, the Rockets had gone on a 6 game winning streak, but then the Rockets best young player got hurt, and they went on a losing streak of 20 games.
-At that point in April, I'd watched the Rockets lose 37 of the last 43 games.
+There was still hope, the Rockets had gone on a 6-game winning streak, but then the Rocket's best young player got hurt, and they went on a losing streak of 20 games.
+At that point in April, I had watched the Rockets lose 37 of the last 43 games.
 For Rockets fans it was absolute hell.
 I'm thinking, hey little brother, thanks for the gift.
 He'd tricked me into objectifying *The Dream*, and perhaps that was the greatest sin against the basketball gods.
 I got home and watched the game, the Rockets versus the Bucks, heavyweight of the East.
 I watched, like I watched every game of the losing streak, doing my penance, now with the even heavier heart after realizing my sin.

 The Rockets were down 17 points in the second quarter, even after the Buck's star player was forced out by injury in the first minute of the game.
 The Rockets got it down to 8 points by halftime, but I'd seen this film before.
 In the second half something miraculous happened.
 Kevin Porter Junior, a player we'd acquired for wooden nickels as a bizarre ricochet effect of trading James Harden, caught fire.
 Kevin, just twenty years old, was a brilliant guard who had potential to be a star.
 He'd just been through a somewhat embarrassing and very public incident in Miami where he'd might have saved his teammate's life.
 As if to confirm the maxim, "No good deed goes unpunished," The NBA had suspended him for a week for COVID protocol violations, and first game back, against the fellow bottom feeding Timberwolves, had scored only 2 points in a nauseating loss.
 That night against the eastern powerhouse Milwaukee Bucks, Porter was unconscious, destroying the defensive heavyweight with ease.
 He ended up with the box score of 51 points and 11 assists, becoming the youngest player in NBA history to record 50/10, beating the previous title holder LeBron James, by 3 years.